hantsy/spring6-sandbox/docs/boot-http-service.md

 }
 ```

-And there we use a dummy implementation by `Map` instead of the real database.
+Instead of integrating a real database, we use a `Map` as an in-memory store.

 ```java
 @Repository